adrianlee0118/structify/README.md

 5) ImportGoogleCalendarActivity (imports all study schedule data to the user's Google Calendar)

 Auxiliary classes used in the app:
-A) UniversityCourse (a parcelable container class that accepts initial user course syllabi data from SecondInputActivity GUI and stores it in a logical manner)
+1) UniversityCourse (a parcelable container class that accepts initial user course syllabi data from SecondInputActivity GUI and stores it in a logical manner)
-B) SemesterDays (a container class that enables us to transform course-by-course data such that it is indexed by date to facilitate eventual population of the calendar GUI--also re-packages some of the text to a higher-level format)
+2) SemesterDays (a container class that enables us to transform course-by-course data such that it is indexed by date to facilitate eventual population of the calendar GUI--also re-packages some of the text to a higher-level format)
-C) ImportGoogleCalendarTask (an asynchronous task that pulls data from UniversityCourse objects and performs all the Google Calendar inputs in the background so that the UI of ImportGoogleCalendarActivity remains responsive)
+3) ImportGoogleCalendarTask (an asynchronous task that pulls data from UniversityCourse objects and performs all the Google Calendar inputs in the background so that the UI of ImportGoogleCalendarActivity remains responsive)

 The idea of this app can be applied to any period of time where multiple projects are undertaken, where a user either knows the relative importances of all said projects beforehand or has a preference as to how to distribute time between them.
 In the context of a busy and chaotic university semester, the plan created by this app would help a user avoid over-committing time to one particular deliverable while ensuring all assignments, projects and study undertakings receive a mathematically-deserved amount of attention with respect to time.